-Election is the work and act of God where he chooses among fallen mankind those whom will benefit from the redemptive work of Christ and also manifest belief and trust in Christ's work.
-Election comes from the Greek word for "elect," which is eklectos, and occurs more than 20 times in the New Testament.
+Election is the work and act of God where he chooses among fallen mankind those who will benefit from the redemptive work of Christ and also manifest belief and trust in Christ's work.
+Election comes from the Greek word eklectos, and occurs more than 20 times in the New Testament.

 Election is also used in the sense of God choosing certain people to accomplish certain events.
 God chose certain people to do certain things, such as Abraham (Genesis 18:19), Moses (Psalms 106:23), Jacob (Romans 9:10-13), and Paul (Acts 9:15).
 God elects/chooses people to do various tasks, such as bear fruit (John 15:16).